-(We’re doing Investing 101 up in this house.
+(We’re doing Investing 101 up in here.
 Be sure to check out part one here.)

 Let’s say you decide to invest, so you just open up a standard (non-advantaged) investment account and start putting money into it.
 You’re investing after-tax dollars (meaning dollars you’re already going to have to pay taxes on), so you’re getting taxed on the money to start.
 Then, assuming you hold on to the investment for more than a year (the penalties are worse, if not), you have to pay long-term capital gains tax whenever you sell the investment.
 Here’s a handy Wikipedia chart that will tell you what percentage that tax rate will be based on your income.
 For most, you’re looking at 15-25% of what you made on your investments–POOF–gone.